madslundt/cloud-media-scripts/README.md

 My setup with this is quite simple.

 I've an Intel NUC with only 128GB ssd.
 This is connected to a 4TB extern hard drive that contains `local_decrypt_dir` and `plexdrive_temp_dir`.

+# Optimize configuration
+## Space
+Right now the config is set for atleast 1 TB drive.

+To use these scripts on a smaller drive, make these changes to the config:

+Plexdrive
+ - clear-chunk-max-size the allowed space for plexdrive cache.
+ - clear-chunk-age clears cache after some time (this is only used when clear-chunk-max-size is removed).

+Misc. config
+ - remove_files_based_on can either be time or space.
+    - Time will remove the files after `remove_files_older_than` days ONLY if the files are uploaded to the cloud.
+    - Space will remove the files, starting from the oldest, when space exceeds `remove_files_when_space_exceeds` and free up atleast `freeup_atleast` GB ONLY if the files are uploaded to the cloud.

+## Internet connection
+Depending on your internet connection, you can optimize when plexdrive download chunks.

+Plexdrive
+ - chunk-size the higher it goes the faster internet connection you must have

 # Thanks to
  - Gesis for the original scripts: `git://git.gesis.pw:/nimbostratus.git`